GuiBibeau/accounting/memory-bank/progress.md

   - Created `YouTubeVideoCard.tsx` for displaying individual video details with Shadcn UI.
   - Created `PublishedVideosGrid.tsx` to arrange video cards in a responsive grid.
   - Modified `ChannelPage.tsx` to fetch data from the correct Firestore path and use the new grid components, replacing the old `VideoGrid` which was for internal uploads.
+  - Implemented skeleton loading for the grid using `YouTubeVideoCardSkeleton.tsx` and `PublishedVideosGridSkeleton.tsx`.

 ## Future Considerations & Potential Enhancements